lue-bird/elm-review-mini/README.md

 # elm-review-mini

 `elm-review-mini` scans your [elm](https://elm-lang.org/) project to find bugs and enforce conventions.
 Each review is written in elm and is [published as a package](https://dark.elm.dmy.fr/?q=elm-review-mini-).
-There are no built-in rules.
+There are no built-in reviews.

 You can run `elm-review-mini` from the command line (requires `node.js` and `npm` to be installed).